Quillraven/MysticGarden/README.md

 # MysticGarden

 hobby project with libgdx to create a small puzzle like game that will be later used for a youtube tutorial series.
 The project will use ashley, box2d, tiled, truetypefont and scene2d

 # TODOs

-* Save/Load (for continue logic, new game -> clear map info from preferences)
+* Confirm -> New Game if savestate exists
-  * save when GameScreen gets hidden (or disposed?)
+* stay in victory for at least 2 seconds
 * update README in general with screenshots

 ### Credits